awgeezrick/unit-testing-workshop/README.md

 # 1. add some color to your terminal
 source bin/color_my_terminal.sh

-# For exercise 1: run tests in watch mode
+# For exercise 1: run tests in watch mode and with colored output
-nosetests --with-watch
+nosetests --with-watch --rednose

 # For execise 2: in another docker terminal, start jupyter notebook
 jupyter notebook --ip 0.0.0.0 --no-browser --allow-root